We Pointed A Laser Into Night Vision

 Frequently Asked Questions

-Blackboxing is a recovery method for temporary light damage to NVG tubes.
-It involves placing the powered-on device in a completely dark container for 48-72 hours to allow the tube to refresh and clear any artifacts or blemishes.
+'Blackboxing' is a recovery method for night vision devices experiencing temporary light damage or artifacts.
+It involves placing the powered-on device in a completely dark container for 48-72 hours, allowing the image intensifier tube to refresh and clear any blemishes.

 Related News